nncast/community-service-tracker/README.md

 # CommunityServiceTracker
 (2025 December 12)

-**CommunityServiceTracker** is a web-based application built with **Flask** for tracking and managing community service hours for volunteers and organizations.
+**CommunityServiceTracker** is a web-based application built with **Flask** for tracking and managing community service hours for students.
 The system supports role-based access for admins and officers, providing a centralized platform for logging, verifying, and reporting community service activities.

 ## Requirements